 The first and last Orientalist painter of the Ottoman Empire is Osman Hamdi Bey.
-Born in modern day Turkey, educated in Paris, highly regarded as an intellectual, he depicts the Islamic society of his time with a view from within.
-His works are tranquil depictions of men or women set in typical Islamic scenery.
-He satisfies the western viewer’s expectation of an oriental atmosphere while remaining true to his beliefs and values.
+Born in modern-day Turkey, educated in Paris, and highly regarded as an intellectual, he depicts the Islamic society of his time with a view from within.
+His works are tranquil depictions of men or women set in exotic scenery.
+He satisfies the Western viewer’s expectation of an oriental atmosphere while remaining true to his beliefs and values.

-Osman Hamdi Bey (1842-1910) is a very interesting character in the Ottoman Empire society in the second half of the 19th century.
+Osman Hamdi Bey (1842-1910) was a very interesting character in the Ottoman Empire society in the second half of the 19th century.
 His father was Grand Vizier, the title of the effective head of government of many sovereign states in the Islamic world.
-After that he served as Minister of Interior and was later appointed ambassador to Berlin and Vienna.
-Osman studied law in Istanbul, and in 1860 went to Paris to continue his studies.
-However, meeting the French orientalist painters Jean-Léon Gérôme and Gustave Boulanger derailed his plans.
+After that, he served as Minister of Interior and was later appointed ambassador to Berlin and Vienna.
+Hamdi studied law in Istanbul, and in 1860 went to Paris to continue his studies.
+However, meeting the French Orientalist painters Jean-Léon Gérôme and Gustave Boulanger derailed his plans.
 He began studying painting under their guidance.
 He remained in Paris for nine years where he also studied archeology, visited museums, and participated in cultural and social Parisian life.

 He exhibited three paintings at the 1867 Paris Exposition Universelle.
-Unfortunately all three are lost today, nor do we have any photographs of them.
-His work is gaining recognition and he continues his career as an Orientalist painter, even after his return to Istanbul (Constantinople) in 1869.
+Unfortunately, all three are lost today, nor do we have any photographs of them.
+His work gained recognition and he continued his career as an Orientalist painter, even after his return to Istanbul (Constantinople) in 1869.

-Orientalism, one of the subjects of 19th-century Academic art, came from the fascination of Western artists with Eastern cultures.
-The Islamic world was for them, what some only heard of in stories or saw in photographs.
-It was a land of enchantment, with beautiful women loosely dressed in the harem, exotic food, mesmerizing smells of spices, hypnotic rhythms of music, incredible architecture with colored tiles.
-Later, art historians identified two types of Orientalism – the realists, who painted what they saw with their own eyes, and those who only imagined the scenes they depicted.
+Orientalism, one of the subjects of 19th-century Academic art, came from the fascination of Western artists with other cultures.
+The Islamic world was for them what some only heard of in stories or saw in photographs.
+It was a land of enchantment, with beautiful women loosely dressed in the harem, exotic food, mesmerizing smells of spices, hypnotic rhythms of music, and incredible architecture with colored tiles.
+Later, art historians identified two types of Orientalism – the Realists, who painted what they saw with their own eyes, and those who only imagined the scenes they depicted.
 Jean-Léon Gérôme, Hamdi Bey’s teacher, traveled in 1853 to Istanbul.
-His encounter with Osman must have been a great pleasure.
+His encounter with Hamdi must have been a great pleasure.
 He was interested in having a student that came from the very world that fascinated him.

-Beginning in 1880, we notice his works starts having a central personage, more concretely a Muslim, but without the evidence of a certain specific role.
-Above is such an example in which he depicts a girl reading the Qur’an.
+Beginning in 1880, we notice his works start having a central personage, more concretely a Muslim, but without the evidence of a certain specific role.
+Above is such an example in which he depicts a girl reading the Quran.

-We see how he carefully composes the image to give us as many Islamic elements as possible.
+We see how he carefully composed the image to give the viewer as many Islamic elements as possible.
 The girl kneels on a beautiful oriental carpet.
-She reads from what we could suppose is a calligraphed manuscript of the Qur’an.
+She reads from what we could suppose is a calligraphed manuscript of the Quran.
 The book is set on a rehal, which is an X-shaped book rest used for holding holy books during recitation.
-The rehal is one object Hamdi uses in many of his paintings as an identifier of Islamic culture.
-The Bakhour incense burner is another object Osman strategically places in front of the girl as a religious object of Muslim culture.
+The rehal is one object Hamdi used in many of his paintings as an identifier of Islamic culture.
+The Bakhour incense burner is another object Hamdi strategically placed in front of the girl as a religious object of Muslim culture.
 Last but not least, the tiles on the wall, displayed in a beautiful regular geometric pattern representative of Islamic architecture, are sure to capture attention through their amazing color.
 The Mashrabiya, an Islamic lattice fence on the left, captivates through its intricate pattern.

-Another example is Man in front of children’s tombs in a türbe.
-Türbe is the word used for a tomb in the Ottoman Empire.
+Another example is the work above.
+Türbe was the word used for a tomb in the Ottoman Empire.
 However, in Arabic, the word can also denote a mausoleum.
-In this painting Osman portrays a man entering a funeral chamber.
-Within it are two stone draped sarcophagi, one with an empty turban pole, and one with a turban.
+In this painting Hamdi portrayed a man entering a funeral chamber.
+Within it are two stone-draped sarcophagi, one with an empty turban pole, and one with a turban.
 The man stands in a position that we could identify as a prayer gesture.
 Hanging from one of the sarcophagi is a misbaḥah, prayer beads used to count in Islamic prayer.
-The walls of the room are filled with Islamic inscriptions that would have looked very exotic to the western observer.
+The walls of the room are filled with Islamic inscriptions that would have looked very exotic to the Western observer.
 Once again, the tiles are eye-catching with their deep blue hue.

 Pera Museum in Istanbul holds two of the most famous of Osman Hamdi Bey’s works.
 Two Musician Girls illustrates young women playing the tambourine and a tambur (lute), traditional Ottoman instruments.
 They are in a corner room of the Yeşil Camii, (Green Mosque or Mosque of Mehmed I) in Bursa.
-Osman repeats the same Islamic identifiers: the rugs, the beautifully painted tiles, wooden workmanship, and the richly decorated interiors.
+Hamdi repeated here the same Islamic identifiers: the rugs, the beautifully painted tiles, the wooden workmanship, and the richly decorated interiors.
 What must be emphasized here is his approach to female identity.
-Unlike Jean-Léon Gérôme’s Pool in a Harem, Hamdi Bey never puts emphasis on sexuality.
+Unlike Jean-Léon Gérôme’s Pool in a Harem, Hamdi Bey never put emphasis on sexuality.
 The women in his paintings are always depicted in very decent, mundane situations.
 They appear fully clothed, playing an instrument, reading, or arranging flowers.
-This reflects the ideal of female beauty in the Islamic culture and women’s role in society.
+This reflects the ideal of female beauty in Islamic culture and women’s role in society.

 If you look closely at the multifoil arch behind the sitting girl, you will notice Hamdi Bey’s signature.

 Finally yet most importantly, is the Turtle Trainer, Osman Hamdi Bey’s most famous work.
-The painting depicts a hodja (Muslim schoolmaster), dressed in a red dervish robe, with a turban on his head and carrying a ney flute and nakkare drum.
+The painting depicts a hodja (Muslim schoolmaster), dressed in a red dervish robe, with a turban on his head, and carrying a ney flute and nakkare drum.
 Five turtles are wandering around him.
-The old man is Hamdy Bey itself.
+The old man is Hamdy Bey himself.
 The scene takes place in an upper-story chamber of Bursa Green Mosque.